-Focusing investments on intangible assets to realize ASV which lies just beyond

-We categorize our intangible assets, a source of strength, into human assets, technology assets, customer assets and organization assets.

-We are now focusing investments on these four intangible assets while visualizing these four assets in order to further refine our strengths.

-First, human assets are the most important of our intangible assets.

-The Ajinomoto Group's strengths can be found in our human assets with the passion and drive to achieve our Purpose, who produce innovation by matching our technologies with customer issues, and who maintain close connections with the people and cultures of the world.
-Going forward, we will secure and develop human assets who can create more diverse value that contributes to the well-being of all human beings, our society and our planet.

-Our technology assets include advanced technologies (e.g., Deliciousness Technologies and leading-edge bioscience and fine chemical technologies), proprietary materials using the functions of amino acids, and intellectual properties developed and maintained strategically.
-Customer assets represent a strength because of our B2C and B2B businesses, operations in a wide range of sectors and areas, and relationships with customers globally.
-We continue to refine "AminoScience" by working to identify and resolve cutting-edge issues faced by customers around the world and other future issues through co-creation with customers.

-Finally, organization assets represent the strength of the entire organization.
-The Ajinomoto Group's organization assets include our Purpose for creating passion in our people, ASV management for co-creating social value and economic value through business, the Ajinomoto Group Way (AGW) presenting our basic values, approach and stance for employees, and corporate value created thanks to the support of stakeholders.

-To achieve our vision for 2030, we need to Speed Up x Scale Up our innovation starting with our local operations and our frontline workers.

-Toward this end, we are stepping up investment in intangible assets while paying close attention to their links with financial value.

-Additionally, we are monitoring employee engagement scores with the understanding that bolstering intangible assets correlates to ASV.

-Looking ahead, we will continuously enhance corporate value while confirming the effects of these investments and advancing the ASV realization process.
+Focusing investments on intangible assets to realize ASV which lies just beyond We categorize our intangible assets, a source of strength, into human assets, technology assets, customer assets and organization assets. while visualizing these four assets in order to further refine our strengths.
+The Ajinomoto Group's strengths can be found in our human assets with by matching our technologies with customer issues, and who maintain we will secure and develop human assets who can create more diverse value that contributes to the well-being of all human beings, our society and our planet.
+Our technology assets include advanced technologies (e.g., Deliciousness Technologies and leading-edge bioscience and fine chemical technologies), properties developed and maintained strategically.
+Customer assets represent a strength because of our B2C and B2B businesses, customers globally.
+We continue to refine "AminoScience" by working to identify and resolve cutting-edge issues faced by customers around the value and economic value through business, the Ajinomoto Group Way (AGW) and corporate value created thanks to the support of stakeholders.
+To achieve our vision for 2030, we need to Speed Up x Scale Up Toward this end, we are stepping up investment in intangible assets while paying close attention to their links with financial value.
+Additionally, we are monitoring employee engagement scores with Looking ahead, we will continuously enhance corporate value while confirming

-Connecting with customers Connecting with technology Technology assets Organization assets

-Ajinomoto Group strengths

-Points to improve
+Ajinomoto Group strengths Points to improve